jpercent/flask-control/README.md

-### Overview

-Flask is pretty awesome, but, at the time of this writting, it does not provide functionaliy for stopping an *in-process* web service.
+### Overview Flask is pretty awesome, but it does not provide a
-For example, we really wanted something like the following:
+mechanism for stopping an *in-process* web service.
+For example, we wanted something like the following:
 <pre>
 def start():
     app.run(...)

 t = Thread(target=start, ...)
-t.start(()
+t.start()

   ... get down on it ...

 app.stop()
 </pre>
-We created this module to fill the gap.
-It consists of 2 classes:
+But in flask *0.9*, no such functionality is available, so we created flask_control.py to fill the gap.

-FlaskMonitor and FlaskController.
+The flask_control module consists of 2 classes: FlaskMonitor and FlaskController.
 An instance of FlaskController can be used to start and stop a flask web service.
 The FlaskController creates a FlaskMonitor that can return the request data.
-The FlaskController creates a separate process to run the flask web service and uses Python IPC to control it.
+The FlaskController creates a separate process to run the flask web service and uses Python IPC to control and communicate with it.

 An example follows.
 <pre>